rails-api/active_model_serializers/CONTRIBUTING.md

 # Issue Labeling

-AMS uses [StandardIssueLabels](https://github.com/wagenet/StandardIssueLabels) for Github Issues.
+AMS uses a subset of [StandardIssueLabels](https://github.com/wagenet/StandardIssueLabels) for Github Issues.
+You can [see our labels here](https://github.com/rails-api/active_model_serializers/labels).

 ## Contributing